 The undersupply of housing stock, coupled with a strong banking system, positions the US Construction sector very strongly, despite the industry facing a number of challenges.
 According to Dodge Construction Network, worker shortages will be the biggest hurdle for the industry to overcome, and talent remains a critical challenge as labour shortages reach crisis levels.

-Along with the demand for talent to work on new projects, the US required significant upgrades to its existing infrastructure.
+Along with the demand for talent to work on new projects, the US requires significant upgrades to its existing infrastructure.
 Reports from the American Society of Civil Engineers give the US a D+ rating, indicating a deterioration of roads, bridges, transit, and water systems.
-However, in a survey conducted by the Associated General Contractors of America (AGC), 80% of construction firms reported that they are struggling to fill the hourly craft positions that represent the majority of the construction workforce.

 Material prices, which has sometimes limited Construction and crippled supply chains, are predicted to come down, paving the way for more projects to get underway.
 Dodge Construction Networkvia Equipment World suggests The Producer Price Index, a composite index of construction materials, indicates that material prices and bid price inflation peaked between late 2021 and early 2022.

 Sustainability is also transforming Construction.
 The heavy equipment used means it is essential to find ways to reduce carbon emissions.
 The use of more sustainable materials and practices, as well as increasing recycling will become more and more important to professionals in the space.
 The demand for talent and strong growth in the industry presents a lucrative opportunity for Construction Engineers, and highlights the necessity for firms to find the right talent.